RichardRao/ICBHI-chanllenge/README.md

 To run the training pipeline, follow these steps:

 1. **Prepare the data**:
-    Replace `$PATH_TO_DATA` with the actual data path on your disk and create a symbolic link:
+    Replace `$PATH_TO_DATA` with the actual data path on your disk and create a symbolic link.
+The data can be fetched from https://bhichallenge.med.auth.gr/ICBHI_2017_Challenge:
     ```bash
     ln -s $PATH_TO_DATA data
     ```